shehreendheda/UDF_Python/README.md

 2. The function is given a unique name followed by parentheses and a colon `def myfunction():`
 3. Positional and optional parameters are listed in the parentheses. `def myfunction(a,b=3):`
 4. The code block is started on a new line and is indented by 4 spaces.
 The code block can include
-a.
-Variable assignments
+    - Variable assignments
-b.
-Operators
+    - Operators
-c.
-Conditionals
+    - Conditionals
-d.
-For loops
+    - For loops
-e.
-Functions- built-in and UDFs
+    - Functions- built-in and UDFs
-f.
-And more
+    - And more.
 5. The code block is ended with the return keyword followed by any output value to the stored and the semi-colon `return … ;`
 6. To call the function once it is defined, use the name and parentheses with positional and any desired) optional arguments `myfunction(2)`.